 Idea Seeding Better Than Brainstorming Kevin Cheng and Tom Chi, at OK/Cancel have written an article sharing the creative process they use for creating their awesome strips.
 Idea seeding is the process where they use time constraints and design/refine cycles to improve their ability to create quality “product.”
 They also wonder about extending this approach to other areas where brainstorming is normally used.
 OK/Cancel Even if you aren’t interested in idea seeding, you need to check out OK/Cancel.

+How to Naturally Reset Your Sleep Cycle In One Night Wise Bread Picks Not eating for 12-16 hours can help people quickly reset their sleep-wake cycle, according to a study from the Harvard Medical School.
+This discovery can drastically improve a person's ability to cope with jet lag or adjust to working late shifts.
 Critical Thinking and Emotional Intelligence In addition to Goleman’s lack of sensitivity to the brain-to-mind translation problem, and his failure to acknowledge that we already know much about the mind through its works and constructs, Goleman’s work is often inconsistent and sometimes incoherent.
 Let us look at some cases.
 Two Brains Equals Two Minds Because Goleman’s “theory” of mind is based strictly on his interpretations of data from brain research, he comes to some questionable conclusions about the mind.
 For example, he states, “sensory signals from eye or ear travel first in the brain to the thalamus and then — across a single synapse — to the amygdala; a second signal from the thalamus is routed to the neocortex — the thinking brain.